CarlosLaurine/Virtual-Throwable-Dice-JavaScript-Project/README.md

 # Virtual-Throwable-Dice-JavaScript-Project
-JavaScript project designed to test Math functions and SwitchCase at .js Code and to train some Proportional Layout Implementation with CSS
+JavaScript project designed to practice Math functions and SwitchCase at .js Code and to train some Proportional Layout Implementation with CSS